ndcrd/godot_tracy/README.md

 [Tracy Profiler](https://github.com/wolfpld/tracy) is a [Godot Engine](https://github.com/godotengine/godot) module that can be used to profile C++ and scripting at the same time, so to have good insight about what your game is really doing to take the correct actions to heal your game performance.

-> This module is a more feature reach and uptodated spin-off of this one [module](https://github.com/Pineapple/GodotTracy).
+> This module is a more feature reach and up to date spin-off of this one [module](https://github.com/Pineapple/GodotTracy).
+> Which is an another spinoff of this one [module](https://github.com/AndreaCatania/godot_tracy)
+> It has included singleton to use profiler in GDScript and in C++.

 ![](godot_tracy_sample.gif)